kurapica/PLoop/README-zh.md

     class "A" { IA, Test = function() return "hi" end }

-    -- Error: path_to_file:9: The A.Test Return: System.String, ... as System.Number - the ... must contains at least 1 arguments
+    -- Error: path_to_file:9: The A.Test Return: System.String, ... as System.Number - the ... must contains at least 1 return values
     A():Test()
 end)
 ```